Sig42/learn_git/README.md

 # learn_git
 Learn git repository for first project.
-New line for commit in GITHUB
+New line for commit in GITHUB.
+Another one for pull.